Kristina Esfandiari: Miserable

 Miserable is a shoegaze project debuted by Esfandiari in 2014 with EPs Halloween Dream and Dog Days.
 Uncontrollable, Miserable's debut album, was released via The Native Sound in April 2016.
 Written and recorded over the course of a year, the LP is the most emotional release in Esfandiari's history as an artist.
 The album quickly became a fan favourite and her breakthrough record, according to most mainstream media.
 Pitchfork and Spin praised her work.
 She later toured extensively in the US.

 NGHTCRWLR

 NGHTCRWLR has been described as a "mixture of drone, harsh noise and industrial sounds".
-Her influences for the project include Yves Tumor and The Prodigy.
-NGHTCRWLR's debut album, Let the Children Scream, was released via Amniote Editions in January 2020.

 Sugar High

 Sugar High is a collaboration with producer and singer-songwriter Darcy Baylis, who Esfandiari met over Instagram in 2018.
 The duo released their debut album, Love Addict, in 2020 on Dero Arcade.
 "Losing" and "Ugly" were released as singles from the album.